-Morrison Homes sets the bar high as they have donated 1.4 million dollars to help homelessness in Calgary.
-In addition to that amazing donation, they have also built a 24-unit assisted living facility that was recently turned over to the YMCA in which their staff were involved in naming process and the building process.
+Morrison Homes sets the bar high as they have donated $1.4 million dollars to help end homelessness in Calgary in collaboration with the Resolve Campaign and the Calgary Homeless Foundation.
+This involved the construction of a 24-unit assisted living facility, which was recently turned over to the YWCA, in which their staff were involved in naming and constructing the building.
 What an amazing story.
+You can read more about this story here.
 Congratulations on your Giving Back Award!

 Nu-Life Carpet Care is owned and operated by Patrick Nickel who cares deeply about his employees and his community.
 When asked more about this work, it was said that “he has served the Calgary Drop-In Centre with semi-annual carpet cleaning since 2012 and provides them with products throughout the year.
 These donated services and products equate to close to $4000 per year.
 Patrick works right beside his technicians as they work and the technicians also donate their time for the cleaning that occurs during the Christmas Season.
 In addition, Nu-Life also donated $1000 for the DI’s fundraising golf tournament this past September.”
 This work by Patrick and Nu-Life Carpet Care Inc. is so inspiring and HomeStars is happy to award you.